WMD-group/ElementEmbeddings/README.md

 ### Bugs, features and questions

 Please use the [issue tracker](https://github.com/WMD-group/ElementEmbeddings/issues) to report bugs and any feature requests.
 Hopefully, most questions should be solvable through [the docs](https://wmd-group.github.io/ElementEmbeddings/).
-For any other queries related to the project, please contact Anthony Onwuli by [e-mail: anthony.onwuli16@imperial.ac.uk](anthony.onwuli16@imperial.ac.uk).
+For any other queries related to the project, please contact Anthony Onwuli by [e-mail: aonwuli@proton.me](aonwuli@proton.me) or Aron Walsh by [e-mail: a.walsh@imperial.ac.uk](a.walsh@imperial.ac.uk).

 ### Code contributions